smswithoutborders/SMSWithoutBorders.com/docs/FEATURES.md

 This document contains all working features and assumes you have a development version of the project setup for testing.

+## Internationaliztion(i18n)

+We now support two languages Enlish and French.
+Users can select their prefered language by using toggles on the navbars and footers

 ## Sign Up

 Register for an SMSWithoutBorders account by filling the form on the [signup](http://localhost:18000/sign-up) page.
 This is a two step process involving two factor (2fa) authentication of the phone number provided.
 On successfull submission, you will be redirected to the [verification page](http://localhost:18000/sign-up/verify) to provide the authentication code.
 Once verified, your account will be created.